learn-co-curriculum/phase-1-intro-to-context/README.md

 * Raising an exception if a `timeIn` is found without a matching `timeOut`
   * [Exception Handling in JavaScript][error]
-* Figuring out how to turn a time stamp into a construct that allows for you to handle cross-day and non-o'clock times
+* Figuring out how to turn a time stamp into a construct that allows for you to handle cross-day times and start and end times that aren't on the hour
   * [Date Class Documentation][date]
 * Raising errors if the time stamp is in an invalid format